Western Digital Black2 1TB SSD + HDD Combo: An Honest Review

 In comparison with other SSD drives such as Toshiba Q Series Pro and OCZ Vertex 460, the write-speeds are critically low.
 Because the above mentioned drives had a write speed more than the read-speed, and all three are MLC SSD drives.

-The drive is available for around 300$, and provides a price value of 0.28 cents per gigabyte.
+The Western Digital Black2 Drive is available for around 300$, and provides a price value of 0.28 cents per gigabyte.
 The price is low in comparison with 500GB MLC SSD drive available for around 500$, and providing a price value of 0.40 cents per gigabyte.

 Pros and Cons: